Olaf Tryggvason: Ascent to the throne

 Olaf seized this opportunity, and sailed for Norway.
 When he arrived many men had already revolted against Haakon, who was forced to hide in a hole dug in a pigsty, together with his slave, Kark.
 When Olaf met the rebels they accepted him as their king, and together they started to search for Haakon.
 They eventually came to the farm where Haakon and Kark were hiding, but did not find them.
 Olaf held a meeting just outside the swine-sty and promised a great reward for the man who killed Haakon.
 The two men in the hole heard this speech, and Haakon became distrustful of Kark, fearing he would kill him for the reward.
 He could not leave the pigsty, nor could he stay awake indefinitely, and when he fell asleep Kark decapitated Haakon with a knife.
 The next day Kark went to Olaf and presented him the head of Haakon.
 King Olaf did not reward him, and instead decapitated him.

 After his confirmation as King of Norway, Olaf traveled to the parts of Norway that had not been under the rule of Haakon, but that of the King of Denmark; they also swore allegiance to him.
-He then demanded that they all be baptised, and most reluctantly they agreed.
+He then demanded that they all be baptized, and most reluctantly they agreed.

 Reign

 In 997, Olaf founded his seat of government in Trondheim, where he had first held a thing with the revolters against Haakon.
 It was a suitable site because the River Nid twisted itself before going into the fjord, creating a peninsula that could be easily defended against terrestrial attacks by only one short wall.

-Olaf continued to promote Christianity throughout his reign.
-He baptized the explorer Leif Ericson, who took a priest with him back to Greenland to convert the rest of his kin.
-Olaf also converted the people and Earl of the Orkney Islands to Christianity.
-At that time, the Orkney Islands were part of Norway.